 Kids crave connection with their parents

-The truth is, kids want to connect with YOU their parent.
-I know I wanted to tell my mom everything that was going on at school, who I liked, who was being mean, etc. As a parent, we need to approach our children from a non-judgmental and comfortable place.
-Try asking these questions during your bedtime routine, cuddling on the couch, or some spontaneous one-on-one time.
+The truth is that kids want to connect with YOU – their parent.
+I know I wanted to tell my mom everything that was going on at school like who was being mean, who I liked, etc. As a parent, we need to approach our children from a non-judgmental and comfortable place.
+Try asking these questions during your bedtime routine, or while cuddling on the couch, or during some spontaneous one-on-one time.

 I recently found this fun family activity, Kids Obstacle Challenge.

 I absolutely love what Kids Obstacle Challenge is about and felt so compelled to share.
-Kids Obstacle Challenge promotes connection, bonding, adventure, and active family fitness.
+Kids Obstacle Challenge because it promotes connection, bonding, adventure, and active family fitness.

 We proclaim, “Brave Your Adventure!” to encourage kids to courageously face the obstacles they will encounter on our adventures courses and carry that courageousness over to obstacles they will encounter in life.
 Kids Obstacle Challenge is committed to helping foster a more active, adventurous, and perseverant younger generation.